hainn2009/my-blog-app/posts/create-tooltip-for-menu.md

 ### CSS

-To fine tune the tooltip, we using CSS like this.
+To fine tune the tooltip, we using CSS like this

 ```css
 .menu-tooltip > .tooltip-inner {